Human-Hummus/Flaarc/README.md

 - web image support.
 - **good** standard library of functions.
 - an optional GUI.
-- highlight support.
-- table support.
+- support for more advanced styling